JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Users can click on the context menu open details option to access it #DONE
 - Additional option in the context menu on tracks in the library #DONE
 - Users can also access this page from the search results or the random track
-- The screen should make a call to the audio analysis spotify endpoint that will give more data to work with.
-This api endpoint will be a new spotify endpoint in our spotify controller
+- The screen should make a call to the audio analysis spotify endpoint that will give more data to work with.  #DONE
+- This api endpoint will be a new spotify endpoint in our spotify controller #DONE
+- Figure out why the single track page does not have a 100% opacity
-Here we will display much more info about a track than before, for motivation let's use the notes in the main file
+- Single track page details do not load on the first open, only after the second time Here we will display much more info about a track than before, for motivation let's use the notes in the main file

+##### Loading spinner size prop
+- Let's make the spinner more customizable instead of having a fixed size
 ## Drag and drop
 - Allow users to reorder the tracks in the library/Bin
 ## Filters and search